Learn more about specific terms in online publishing and CMS.

 Orphan files are pages that are not connected (linked) to the rest of the site.
 Therefore a user could not navigate to the file.
 A search engine could still find it though.
 They can be any type of file or attachment: pages, images, PDFs and word documents.
 This is also part of maintaining your site.

 A page revision occurs each time changes to a page are approved and published.
 A history of page revisions can be viewed at any time.
 A newly created and published revision in CMS always has one revision in its revision history.

 PDF or Portable Document Format a technology used to format documents so that they can be viewed and printed using the Adobe Acrobat reader.
 Used frequently for Word documents or other file types that you don't want altered.
-Also, PDF files are good to use on the external site because the Web user does not need Word or whichever program was used to create the document - they only need Adobe Acrobat Reader, which is a free program, downloadable from the Web.
+Also, PDF files are good to use on the external site because the visitor does not need the program used to create the document.
+They only need Adobe Acrobat Reader, which is a free program IT can install on your computer.

 A placeholder is a location (box) in a template where content (text or images) can be added.

 A posting is a CMS webpage.
 A posting is created by adding content, such as text or images, to the placeholders in a template.

 WSDOT's privacy notice addresses the collection, use and security of and access to information that may be obtained through use of the WSDOT website.
 Any page that collects information from the public must link to WSDOT's privacy notice.

 If an address change happens, you will want to place a redirect page at the old address.
 When users type the old address, the redirect page appears in its place.
 This page will inform users of the change, impart the new address, and automatically send their browser to the new address.